 The Houston Parks and Recreation Department manages and maintains the Japanese Garden at Hermann Park.
 The Hermann Park Conservancy manages and maintains the McGovern Centennial Garden and Cheri Flores Garden Pavilion in Hermann Park.
 The Houston Botanic Garden is managed by the Houston Botanic Garden Conservancy for the Houston Parks and Recreation Department.

-Nestled in a pine grove near the Sam Houston Monument in Hermann Park, you’ll find an island of serenity known as the Japanese Garden.
+JAPANESE GARDENNestled in a pine grove near the Sam Houston Monument in Hermann Park, you’ll find an island of serenity known as the Japanese Garden.
 Designed by world-renowned Japanese landscape architect Ken Nakajima, the garden was built to symbolize the friendship between Japan and the United States, and to recognize Houston’s thriving Japanese community.
-For more information visit https://www.hermannpark.org/poi/24/.
+The Japanese Garden is open daily except for Thanksgiving and Christmas Day.
+There is no admission charged.
+Please note that the garden is not available for rentals or professional photography.